This page is for the self-service creation of a training group or for registering someone else. For individual purchases please click here.

 About This Course:

-Like our longer Core Training, this course was created from a live, three-day conference in Colorado Springs, conducted by the Colorado Professional Development Center.
-CPDC has certified over two hundred people as Trauma-Informed Practitioners, from therapists to soldiers, and everything in between.
+This course was created from a live, three-day conference in Colorado Springs, conducted by the Colorado Professional Development Center.
+CPDC has certified hundreds of people as Trauma-Informed Practitioners, from therapists to soldiers, and everything in between.

 For this event, fifty three people took time away from work and traveled to Colorado in planes, trains and automobiles, stayed at a conference center, and experienced three very intense days of training.

 In addition to the digital version of the live training, we’ve also included study sections on traumatology, developmental psychology, and more.
 Even if those terms are new to you, it will all make sense with this solid grounding in developmental and childhood trauma.

 CPDC’s reputation as TIC trainers is impeccable and, due to their thoughtful and experienced teaching, many of their students have altered the course of their lives, careers and/or personal relationships.